 Stuart’s book Radio Free Palestine, with Foreword by Jeff Halper, tells the plight of the Palestinians under brutal occupation.
 It can now be read on the internet by visiting RadioFreePalestine.org.uk.

 Latest posts by Stuart Littlewood (see all)

-Posted by Stuart Littlewood on 11:02 am, With 0 Reads, Filed under Britain United Kingdom, Israel, World News.
+Posted by Stuart Littlewood on 11:02 am, With 0 Reads, Filed under Britain United Kingdom, Israel, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.